Visa-free destinations for Caribbean passport holders

 It depends on what you expect from your second passport.

-For more travel mobility — consider Antigua and Barbuda, St Kitts and Nevis, Dominica, or Grenada.
+For more travel mobility, consider Antigua and Barbuda or St Kitts and Nevis.

 Antigua and Barbuda and St Kitts and Nevis passports provide visa-free travel to 152 and 153 countries, respectively.

-For a limited budget — choose citizenship programs of Antigua and Barbuda, Dominica, or St Lucia.
-Here minimum investment requirements start at $100,000.
+For a limited budget, consider citizenship programs from Antigua and Barbuda, Dominica, or St Lucia, where minimum investment requirements start at $100,000.

-For a big family — look into Antigua and Barbuda or Dominica citizenship by investment programs.
-There you can add your spouse and children, parents, grandparents, and siblings to the citizenship application.
+For a big family, look into citizenship by investment programs from Antigua and Barbuda or Dominica, where you can add your spouse and children, parents, grandparents, and siblings to the citizenship application.

 How many countries can you visit without a visa with a Caribbean passport?